Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 - `LAYERS`: The number of protocol layers to analyze in each packet.
 - `FIELDS_NAME`: A list of field names to be extracted from packet layers.
+- `HEX_DICTIONARY`: A dictionary to convert hexadecimal values to binary.

 ## Command Line Arguments